 Use a Release build when the binary is intended to be flashed onto the device.
 A Debug build generates an .axf/.elf file with debug symbols, making it suitable for debugging purposes.
 Choose the UnitestDebug build option to generate an .axf/.elf file that can be used for running Unity tests.

-According to the selected “Project ”, the specific applications will be populated in the “Applications” dropdown.
+According to the selected “Project Type”, the specific applications will be populated in the “Applications” dropdown.
 Initially the “Edit configs” and “Build” buttons will be disabled.
 Once a proper Application is selected and applied from the dropdown, these buttons will be enabled.

 When AC6 is selected as the compiler, a prompt will appear requesting the AC6 License query value.
 Enter the value and click OK to set the license and begin the AC6 build.